arrayfire/arrayfire/docs/pages/indexing.md

 ## Assignment

-An assignment on an af::array, will update the data of the array with the result of the expression on the right hand side of the equal(=) operator.
-Assignments will not updated the array was previously referencing through an indexing operation.
+An assignment on an af::array will replace the array with the result of the expression on the right hand side of the equal(=) operator.
+This means that the type and shape of the result can be different from the array on the left had side of the equal operator.
+Assignments will not update the array that was previously referenced through an indexing operation.
 Here is an example:

 \snippet test/index.cpp index_tutorial_assignment